HTML Forms

 ๐Ÿ“‹ What Are HTML Forms?

-In general, if we want to HTML forms are containers that collect user input and send it somewhere for processing.
+HTML forms are containers that collect user input and send it somewhere for processing.
 Every time you:

 • Log into a website